Leonard Simon has had a window on the world of Wilmington — and the retail industry – his entire life.

 “As the years went by, the suburbs began to emerge, the building of I-95, and the 1968 riots began to change the face of downtown,” he recalls.
 “Stores fled or expanded to the suburbs to serve the emerging population.”

 But Wright and Simon did not join that fleeing herd.
 “We always stayed on our mission and stayed put, which turned out to be the best decision ever made by my dad.
 The core of the corporate community was still here.”
 Today, Wright and Simon’s once “large, professional staff” is down to five, including tailor Dominick Pullella, who has been artfully nipping, tucking and hemming customers’ high-quality garments there for more than 50 years.

 Like so many multigenerational businesses, Wright and Simon is a story of family and of America.

 Morris Simon was the child of immigrants from Eastern Europe, and after graduating from Wilmington High School he started a degree at the University of Delaware.
-But as with many, the Depression interrupted these plans and he left school to support his family, hooking up with Mr. Wright shortly thereafter.
+But as with many, the Depression interrupted these plans and he left school to support his family, hooking up with Mr. Wright and Mr. J. Louis Simon shortly thereafter.
 Eight years later, world events intervened once more, and Morris was drafted and sent off to Europe to fight the Nazis, leaving a young family behind.

 Upon his return, Simon recalls, “Mr. Wright threw my dad the keys and said, “Moishe, the place is yours.”